alexisorellana/alexisorellana.github.io/_pages/about.md

 social: true
 ---

 Welcome!
 I am a Postdoctoral Associate at the <a href="https://wheelockpolicycenter.org" target="_blank">Wheelock Educational Policy Center</a> at Boston University.
-In September, 2023 I will join the <a href="https://www.sesp.northwestern.edu" target="_blank">School of Education and Social Policy</a> at Northwestern University as a Lead Economist.
+In September 2023, I will join the <a href="https://www.sesp.northwestern.edu" target="_blank">School of Education and Social Policy</a> at Northwestern University as a Lead Economist.

 I received my Ph.D. in Economics from the University of Rochester in 2021.